 - Make responsible decisions.

-OLAC's newest webinar, Social Emotional Learning, narrated by Dr. Brian McNulty, explores social emotional learning and its benefits for the student and the school.
+OLAC's newest addition, Webinar: Social Emotional Learning, narrated by Dr. Brian McNulty, explores social emotional learning and it's benefits for the student and the school.
 In this webinar, the research supporting social emotional learning is shared, along with the impact that SEL has on student achievement, student behavior, school climate, and teacher satisfaction.

 Additional topics include social emotional learning as a part of the Ohio Improvement Process and the role that teacher-based teams, building leadership teams and district leadership teams have in this important work.